ethz-asl/two_state_information_filter/Readme.md

 Generalized Information Filter
 ==============================

-This is the generlaized information filter library.
+This is the generalized information filter library.
 It provides basic functionalities for implementing the GIF filter.